 “As a result of corporate due diligence, as well as the latest news reports regarding mishandled customer funds and alleged US agency investigations, we have decided that we will not pursue the potential acquisition of FTX.

-In the beginning, our hope was to be able to support FTX’s customers to provide liquidity, but the issues are beyond our control or ability to help.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+In the beginning, our hope was to be able to support FTX’s customers to provide liquidity, but the issues are beyond our control or ability to help.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action